elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/025-creational-design-patterns.md

 The class method `instance()` gets added by the Singleton mixin, and takes responsibility for initializing the SimpleLogger object.
 The first time this method is called, an instance of SimpleLogger is created, and initialize gets called as usual.
 Each subsequent call refers to that exact instance, preventing additional instances of this class from being created.

-At this point, you might be wondering what the advantage of this approach is over just using ordinary class definitions and then assigning an object to a global variable, such as in the code below.
+At this point, you might be wondering what the advantage of this approach is over using ordinary class definitions and global variables, such as in the code
+below:

 ```ruby
 $LOGGER = SimpleLogger.new